Through The Fibro Fog

 This steamed pak choi is so easy to make and comes together in just 10 minutes!
 It's made with a zingy ginger garlic dressing for so much delicious flavor.

-Love this healthy veggie?
+Love this tasty veggie side dish?
 Do have a look at my tasty pak choi salad too!

 With main dishes often getting priority in the kitchen, I often find that myself drawn to sides that are super simple to make.
-Perhaps you would like to see my super simple herbed cauliflower rice or my roasted asparagus and Brussels sprouts too!
+Perhaps you would like to see my very easy frozen cauliflower rice recipe or my roasted asparagus and Brussels sprouts too!

 Pak choi (also known as bok choy) often feels a little left out don't you think?
 It's the vegetable that I used to walk past in the store, which was such a mistake.
 This steamed pak choi makes for a really fresh and light side, and the ginger garlic sauce adds so much flavor.